IgorMelleiro/react-chat-app/README.md

 Developed with Vite - React, socket.io, Express and TailwindCss

 # ABOUT
-This project was developted in order to studie a bit about Socket.io
+This project was developted in order to study a bit about Socket.io

 # HOW TO USE
 It's very easy, just run `yarn` or `npm install` on each folders (client and server) and then you can run both with `yarn dev` or `npm run dev`